 We discovered this new cluster as a by-product of our search for asteroid pairs.
-The two asteroids (324154) 2005 YN176 and (459310) 2012 GZ32, which is the closest couple in this cluster with $d{\text{mean}} = 7.1 \text{ m/s}$, popped up as a significant apparent couple and we found 2 more asteroids nearby, including the primary (22280) Mandragora.
-The distances of these three closest secondaries from the primary are $d{\text{mean}} < 35 \text{ m/s}$.
-Then we found 6 more asteroids that are somewhat more distant from the primary with d{mean} from 82 to 161 m/s, but they are < 100 m/s from some other secondaries so they popped up as candidate members of the cluster as well.
+The two asteroids (324154) 2005 YN176 and (459310) 2012 GZ32, which is the closest couple in this cluster with $d{\rm mean}=7.1$ m/s, popped up as a significant apparent couple and we found 2 more asteroids nearby, including the primary (22280) Mandragora.
+The distances of these three closest secondaries from the primary are $d{\rm mean}<35$ m/s.
+Then we found 6 more asteroids that are somewhat more distant from the primary with $d{\rm mean}$ from 82 to 161 m/s, but they are <100 m/s from some other secondaries so they popped up as candidate members of the cluster as well.
 These 9 "tight" secondaries are the first nine listed for the cluster in Table 1.

 At that moment, the increasing number of secondaries with similar absolute magnitudes prompted us to perform further search for small, possibly related asteroids in a somewhat wider space around the (22280) Mandragora orbit.
 To that goal we employed the hierarchical clustering method (HCM) that is used for search of big (and mostly old) asteroid families in the space of proper orbital elements.
-We found 7 more candidate members associated with the cluster at relatively small velocity cutoffs between 45 - 65 m/s.
-We noted a difference between the velocity distance in the proper elements space and d{mean} from the primary in the space of mean elements that are 322 to 2094 m/s for these objects.
-The reason for this apparent discrepancy is most likely related to the close proximity of the cluster to the major mean motion resonance J9/4 with Jupiter (see below).
+We found 7 more candidate members associated with the cluster at velocity cutoffs between 45-65 m/s.
+We also noted a difference between the velocity distance in the space of proper elements and d{mean} from the primary in the space of mean elements that are 322 to 2094 m/s for these objects.
+The relatively large HCM velocity distance of these newly associated members, if compared to the escape velocity from a 10-15 km size parent body, and their large distances d{mean} from the primary are most likely due to a proximity of the cluster to the major mean motion resonance J9/4 (see also below).
 The number of associated members in the HCM method stays small till the HCM velocity cutoff 75 m/s, where many asteroids from the same orbital zone collapse together.
 This is a practical expression of the local background distance level.
 Finally, we identified 2 more candidate members (265395) 2004 TM4 and 2010 RY26 that lie close to (204960) 4713 P-L in the space of mean elements (their distances are 13 and 31 m/s, respectively).

 We run backward orbital integrations for all the 18 secondaries and we found that they all converged with the primary between 100 and 1000 kyr ago, thus confirming their membership to the cluster (see Figs. 10 and 11).
-We found that the orbits of the cluster members were affected by the nearby strong mean motion resonance J9/4 with Jupiter, resulting in the large distances of some of the secondaries from the primary in the space of mean orbital elements and in their somewhat weak orbital convergences.
+We found that the orbits of the cluster members were affected by the nearby strong mean motion resonance J9/4 with Jupiter, resulting in the large distances of some of the secondaries from the primary and in their somewhat weak orbital convergences.
+(We also note that mean orbital elements for the members of this cluster have a bad quality with the Quality Code for Mean elements (QCM) of 4 in the AstDyS catalog, which is apparently an effect of the J9/4 resonance.
+This seems to explain the large d{mean} values for some members of the cluster.)
 From the clone encounter time distributions of the 6 best converging secondaries (those with the numbers of clone encounters > 500 in Fig. 10), we estimate an age of the cluster of 250^{+290}{-90} kyr.
+The method of clone convergences in the secular angles gave a formal age estimate of 290 ± 20 kyr (see Electronic Supplementary Information).
+Both methods confirm the reality of this cluster and the membership also appears secure even though the orbits